Codecademy/docs/content/javascript/concepts/dates/terms/getTimezoneOffset/getTimezoneOffset.md

 The **`getTimezoneOffset()`** method returns the time zone offset in minutes between the user's local time and UTC (Coordinated Universal Time).
 The offset represents the difference in minutes between the UTC time and the local time of the user's system.

-This method is particularly useful when you need to work with time-related operations that involve time zone conversions or calculations.
-By using **`getTimezoneOffset()`**, you can obtain the current offset and consider it when performing various operations, such as displaying local time, converting between time zones, or adjusting dates and times based on the user's location.
+This method is particularly useful when working with time-related operations that involve time zone conversions or calculations.
+By using **`getTimezoneOffset()`**, the current offset can be obtained and considered when performing various operations, such as displaying local time, converting between time zones, or adjusting dates and times based on the user's location.

 ## Syntax